wagtail/wagtail/docs/advanced_topics/custom_tasks.rst

 How to add new Task types
 =========================

-The Workflow system introduced in Wagtail 2.9 allows users to create tasks, which represent stages of moderation.
+The Workflow system allows users to create tasks, which represent stages of moderation.

 Wagtail provides one built in task type: ``GroupApprovalTask``, which allows any user in specific groups to approve or reject moderation.